JWolvers/imgburn-wine-container/README.md

 | linux/ppc64le | No support |
 | linux/386 | No support |

-As Backblaze runs on Windows and MacOS, there is no point in supporting these platforms.
+As ImgBurn only runs on Windows, there is no point in supporting windows platforms.

 ## Environment Variables